Kentucky meat shower

-The Kentucky meat shower was an incident occurring for a period of several minutes between 11 a.m. and 12 noon on March 3, 1876, where what appeared to be chunks of red meat fell from the sky in a 100 by 50 yd area near Olympia Springs in Bath County, Kentucky.
+The Kentucky meat shower was an incident that occurred for a period of several minutes between 11 a.m. and 12 noon on March 3, 1876, where what appeared to be chunks of red meat fell from the sky in a 100 by 50 yd area near Olympia Springs in Bath County, Kentucky, United States.
 There exist several explanations (from blood rain to vulture ejecta) as to how this occurred and what the "meat" was.
 Although the exact type of meat was never identified, various reports suggested it was beef, lamb, deer, bear, or horse.

 Despite various theories, the exact cause of the Kentucky meat shower remains a subject of speculation and mystery.

 Incident

 On March 3, 1876, a farmer's wife, Mrs. Crouch, was making soap on her porch when she reported seeing a piece of meat fall from the sky.
 She said she was 40 steps from her house when the meat began to hit the ground.
 Mrs. Crouch and her husband believed the event was a sign from God.
+Mrs. Crouch is on record saying that it was "snowing meat" and that "the meat fell with a snapping-like noise when it struck."
+Joe Jordan, a grocer in the area stated that "the smell was offensive to the extreme, like that of a dead body."
 The phenomenon was covered by Scientific American, The New York Times, and other publications.

 Most of the pieces of meat were approximately 5 × 5 cm; at least one was 10 × 10 cm.
 The meat appeared to be beef, but according to the first report in Scientific American, two men who tasted it judged it to be possibly lamb or deer.
 Writing in the Sanitarian, Leopold Brandeis identified the substance as Nostoc, a type of cyanobacteria.
 Brandeis gave the meat sample to the Newark Scientific Association for further analysis, leading to a letter from Dr. Allan McLane Hamilton appearing in the Medical Record and stating the meat had been identified as lung tissue from either a horse or a human infant, "the structure of the organ in these two cases being almost identical."
 The composition of this sample was backed up by further analysis, with two samples of the meat being identified as lung tissue, three as muscle, and two as cartilage.